-- 1. The Pricing Pages are included as Attachment 3.
+1. The Pricing Pages are included as Attachment 3.
 The Pricing Pages document the actuarially sound firm, fixed rates for providing all required services for all specified counties within a region pursuant to the requirements of this RFP.
-For the period represented on the Pricing Pages, the vendor shall indicate with an "x" in Column 2, the vendor's acceptance of the offered firm, fixed rate for each regional combination of Category of Aid and Age grouping, Supplemental Payment for each Delivery Event, and Supplemental Payment for each Neonatal Intensive Care Unit (NICU) Birth.
+For the period represented on the Pricing Pages, the vendor shall indicate with an "x" in Column 2, the vendor's acceptance of the offered firm, fixed rate for each regional combination of Category of Aid and Age grouping, and each Delivery Event Payment.
 The vendor's proposal shall cover the Central, Eastern, Southwestern, and Western regions.
-All costs associated with providing the required services are included in the firm, fixed rates. - 2.
-The vendor must complete Column 2 on the Pricing Pages for the Western region, Eastern region, Central region, and the Southwestern region.
-The vendor must complete also complete Column 2 on the Pricing Pages related to the capitation payment rates under the scenario that the state agency implements Medicaid expansion for the Western region, Eastern region, Central region, and the Southwestern region. - 3.
-Requirements promulgated by the federal government stipulate that the State of Missouri may only contract for services at rates that are actuarially sound.
-For each period represented on the Pricing Pages, Column 1 lists the State's Base Capitation Rate (prior to risk adjustment) for each Category of Aid, each Delivery Event, and each NICU Birth.
+All costs associated with providing the required services are included in the firm, fixed rates.

+2. The vendor must complete Column 2 on the Pricing Pages for the Western region, Eastern region, Central region, and the Southwestern region.
+The vendor must complete also complete Column 2 on the Pricing Pages related to the capitation payment rates under the scenario that the state agency implements Medicaid expansion for the Western region, Eastern region, Central region, and the Southwestern region.

+3. Requirements promulgated by the federal government stipulate that the State of Missouri may only contract for services at rates that are actuarially sound.
+For each period represented on the Pricing Pages, Column 1 lists the State's Base Capitation Rate (prior to risk adjustment) for each Category of Aid and each Delivery Event.
 Each rate listed in Column 1 is actuarially sound, compliant with federal regulations, and is the firm, fixed rate that the state will allow.